-Make sure you avoid these deal-killing agent mistakes as you work
+Make sure you avoid these deal-killing real estate agent mistakes as you work

 1. Failing to prep buyers for the mortgage process.

 If financing falls through, the deal typically falls through, too.
-To ensure this doesn’t happen, you need to prep your buyers well before they file that mortgage application (or even think about putting in an offer.)
+To ensure this doesn’t happen, you need to prep your potential buyer well before they file that mortgage application (or even think about putting in an offer.)

-Encourage them to work on their credit score first and foremost, and ask them to gather their financial documents and asset details, too.
+Encourage them to create a business plan and to work on their credit score first and foremost, and ask them to gather their financial documents and asset details, too.
 You should also make sure they’re preapproved for a loan before beginning the home search.
 This sets them up for success (and a faster closing) once they’re ready to go.

 2. Skipping the research.